You Are Here: Home > > Avoiding Hot Water: Complying with Regulation O

 From how-to articles, director training videos, key interviews with industry leaders and more, Bank Services provides bank executives and directors with the tools to help grow their financial institutions.

 Emily McCormick is Vice President of Editorial & Research for Bank Director.
-Emily oversees the research projects, including Bank Director’s annual surveys on M&A, risk, compensation and governance & technology.
+She oversees research projects, from in-depth reports to Bank Director’s annual surveys on M&A, risk, compensation, governance and technology.
+She also manages content for the Bank Services Program.
 You can follow her on Twitter at twitter.com/ehmccormick or get connected on LinkedIn.
-You can contact Emily at emccormick@bankdirector.com.
+You can contact Emily at [email protected].